tsaad-dev/drafts/te-ns/draft-ietf-teas-ns.md

 # Acknowledgement

-The authors would like to thank Krzysztof Szarkowicz, Swamy SRK, Navaneetha Krishnan and Prabhu Raj Villadathu Karunakaran for their review of this document, and for providing valuable feedback on it.
+The authors would like to thank Krzysztof Szarkowicz, Swamy SRK, Navaneetha Krishnan, Prabhu Raj Villadathu Karunakaran and Jie Dong for their review of this document, and for providing valuable feedback on it.

 # Contributors